The High Energy Diet!

-Aubergine (Eggplant) – This is an expecially stressful food and is best avoided, with 0% energy and 45% stress before preparation.
+Aubergine (Eggplant) – This is an especially stressful food and is best avoided, with 0% energy and 45% stress before preparation.
 Using this technique will raise it to 50% life force and 0% stress which is acceptable.
 First cut out the seeds and peel the eggplant (or don't eat the peel). add Oregano, black pepper, Himalayan salt.
-Be sure the olive oil use are using is high quality Spanish or Greek.
+Be sure the olive oil you are using is high quality Spanish or Greek.
 (You cannot raise the life force using toxic adulterated oils such as most Italian olive oils, due to corruption of the agro mafia.)

-Beans: I always substitute the white Italian cannelini beans in bean or chick pea recipes like hummus, because they test less stressful than kidney beans, black beans, and chick peas, with less inflammatory lectins.
-Use grass fed butter, sage, cilantro, Himalayan salt, black pepper, and cumin - up to this point, this is the only time I use cumin specifically as a food energiser.
+Beans: I always use white Italian cannelini beans in bean or chick pea recipes such as hummus.
+They are less stressful than kidney beans, black beans, and chick peas, which all contain inflammatory lectins (proteins).
+Use grass fed butter, lovage, Himalayan salt, black pepper.
+Cumin blends well for taste, although it is not really an "energiser".

-Dairy: Personally I choose goat’s cheese over cow, but on the occasion we have parmasin, I will make sure I add a lot of chopped cilantro to the dish.
-Use Cilantro, oregano, and tarragon especially for cow products but it also goes well with goat and sheep cheeses.
-I like to buy a roll of soft goat cheese and roll it in finely chopped cilantro, or in dried oregano or tarragon.
+Dairy: Personally I choose goat’s cheese over cow, but on the occasion we have parmasan, I will make sure I add a lot of chopped cilantro to the dish.
+Use lovage for any cow's milk products such as parmasan.
+For goat and sheep cheeses, black pepper and oregano.
+You can purchase a log of soft goat cheese, roll it in black pepper, and sprinkle with oregano.

 NOTE: butter and heavy cream have a high fat content and are digested as more of a fat than protein, so they are often well tolerated when normal cow’s milk products are not.

-NOTE: For baking, white spelt flour is better option than wheat flour as it is low in gluten.
+NOTE: For baking, white spelt flour is better option than wheat flour as it is lower in gluten.
 Again, contrary to what we have been told, white spelt (or wheat) flour is lower in inflammatory lectins than the whole grain.
 If using white wheat flour, it must be organic because conventional wheat is sprayed with glyphosate ("Roundup") BEFORE harvesting.
 Wheat cannot be genetically modified, but conventional wheat is exposed to glyphosate.
 If buying dry pasta, buy brands made in Italy as they do not contain glyphosate.

-Potatoes: To prepare potatoes, peel and sit in a bowl of cold running water for about 3 minutes.
+Potatoes, fries: To prepare potatoes, peel and sit in a bowl of cold running water for about 3 minutes.
 (Very small potatoes or "french fries" for baking, require only about 2 minutes.)
-Eat potato recipes with home made applesauce (steamed mashed apples only), cilantro, black pepper, Himalayan salt, pastured butter.
+Eat potato recipes with home made applesauce (steamed mashed organic apples only), cilantro, black pepper, Himalayan salt, pastured butter.
 For home made baked French fries, slice potatoes, rinse as above in cold water, pat dry, coat with olive oil, generous black pepper and some Himalayan salt.
 You can do the same with yams.